brunorijsman/dske-python/docs/protocol-guide.md

 | ```slave_SAE_ID``` | string | The identifier of the slave Secure Application Entity (SAE), i.e. the responder encryptor. |

 In this example, the slave SAE is encryptor Porter.
-However, to simplify the code and to avoid to configure locally attached SAEs on the client nodes, our implementation expects the name of the responder Key Management Entity (KME), i.e. the responder client node (i.e. Conny in this example).
+However, to simplify the code and to avoid the need to configure locally attached SAEs on the client nodes, our implementation expects that name of the slave SAE is equal to the name of the responder Key Management Entity (KME), i.e. the responder client node (Conny in this example).

 Query parameters: The ETSI QKD 014 specification defines two parameters `number` and `size` but those are not implemented in this repository.